LIVESTOCK-US live cattle futures slip on profit-taking

 * Biohaven files registration statement for proposed public offering of its common shares Source text for Eikon: Further company coverage:

-* Traders step back after Tyson news * CME live cattle weaken feeders * Profit taking weakens CME hogs By Theopolis Waters CHICAGO, Aug 9 Chicago Mercantile Exchange live cattle futures on Friday dipped on profit-taking, a day after surging to a three-month high after Tyson Foods said it would no longer buy cattle given the feed additive Zilmax, traders and analysts said.
+By Theopolis Waters CHICAGO, Aug 9 Chicago Mercantile Exchange live cattle futures on Friday fell on profit-taking after recent gains fueled by Tyson Foods' plans to no longer buy cattle given the feed additive Zilmax, traders and analysts said.
 In a letter to feedlot operators, Tyson Foods Inc, the country's largest meat processor, said it will suspend purchases of cattle given the growth additive Zilmax, starting Sept.
-6. Tyson said it made the decision after some cattle arrived at its plants having trouble walking, possibly because of the added weight.
-Since then CME live cattle traders bought deferred-month contracts on the view that cattle raised without the additive would be lighter, which could drive up beef prices.
-"It appears to us that the market is overreaching to an anticipated tonnage reduction," said Hales Cattle president David Hales.
-He noted that other packers will still process Zilmax-fed cattle, or else switch to Optaflexx, another growth enhancer.
-Still, the thinly traded 2014 contracts retained a slight portions of the gains notched this week.
-"Even if those weights come down just a hair from packers not using Zilmax, we're going to have tighter cattle numbers which means less beef because of last year's drought," a trader said.
-Recent futures' advances drove expectations for higher cash cattle prices this week.
+6. They said they made the decision after some cattle arrived at its plants having trouble walking, possibly because of the added weight.
+CME live cattle traders bought deferred-month contracts in the belief that not using the additive would result in lighter cattle that could drive up beef prices.
+"It appears to us that the market is overreacting to an anticipated tonnage reduction," said Hales Cattle president David Hales.
+He pointed out that other packers continue to process Zilmax-fed cattle.
+If those processors decided to stop processing Zilmax-fed cattle, they would switch to Optaflexx, another growth enhancer, Hales said.
 Cash cattle bids in the Southern Plains stood at $117 per cwt, with no response from sellers, feedlot sources said.
 Last week, cash cattle in Texas traded at $119 per cwt and mostly at $119 in Kansas, with some at $120 per cwt.
 A week ago most live-basis cattle in Nebraska sold at $120.50.
-The U.S. Department of Agriculture on Friday morning quoted the wholesale price of choice beef at $188.49 per cwt, up 18 cents from Thursday.
-Select cuts were down 10 cents to $181.95.
-August live cattle futures ended down 0.175 cents at 122.500 cents per lb.
-October closed 0.200 cent lower at 126.875 cents.
-CME feeder cattle prices were pressured by profit taking and live cattle market weakness.
-August feeders closed at 153.850 cents, down 0.400 cent per lb, while September closed at 157.475 cents, 0.350 cent lower.
-PROFIT TAKING WEAKENS HOGS Profit taking amid mixed cash hog prices and flat wholesale pork values pulled down CME hogs, traders and analysts said.
-USDA data Friday morning showed the wholesale pork price, or cutout, at $105.87 per hundredweight (cwt), down 3 cents from Thursday.
-Some packers have all the hogs they need heading into the weekend with others buying supplies for early next week, a trader said.
-The seasonal decline in hog numbers caused a major pork processor to schedule time off for employees on Friday, according to traders and analysts.
-Packers on Friday processed 378,000 head of hogs, which was 23,000 fewer than last week and down 32,000 from a year ago, according to USDA data.
-Spot August hogs closed at 100.525 cents per lb, or down 0.100 cent.
-Most-actively traded October ended at 84.975 cents, or 0.275 cent lower.
+The U.S. Department of Agriculture on Friday quoted the wholesale price of choice beef at $188.49 per cwt, up 18 cents from Thursday.
+Select cuts were down 10 cents to $182.05.
+At 11:33 a.m.
+CDT (1633 GMT) spot-August live cattle futures were down 0.150 cent at 122.525 cents per lb.
+October slipped 0.125 cent to 126.950 cents per lb.

 * Biohaven files registration statement for proposed public offering of its common shares Source text for Eikon: Further company coverage: